How to Engage Your Target Customer with Cohort Marketing

 If you want to drive engagement of existing users, create a cohort focused on a behavior you’re trying to increase, such as multiple engagements within the first week after signing up.
 Identify needs and interests that users in this group share—whether that’s a common pain point or a favorite product feature—and share a specific and motivating value prop in marketing campaigns to encourage engagement.

-If you want to drive activation of new users, see how the users who have dropped off in your activation funnel behave differently then those who converted (you can run this analysis in one click with Amplitude’s Conversion Drivers feature).
+If you want to drive activation of new users, see how the users who have dropped off in your activation funnel behave differently then those who converted (you can run this analysis in one click with Amplitude’s ).
 Did users miss any key experiences?
 Did they experience a common error?
 You can always create a cohort of the dropped-off users from the funnel and see what they previously engaged with or showed interest in.
 Then, create a customer campaign with a clear value prop on why they should activate fully.

 Lastly, if you’re trying to resurrect dormant users, create a cohort of users that have not been active on your platform in the past.
 Understand where they got value from your product before and identify value props they missed out on.
 Experiment with different messaging and see what drives them back to your product.